-Spread out the canopy, right side up, over the ring (the apex ball should be on the outside, and the canopy plug should be on the inside.
-You'll notice that as you go around the canopy, you'll see a pair of rope pins with two ropes apiece, followed by a pair of rope pins with one rope apiece.
-The spaces between the single-rope assemblies are where the doors are going to be.
-Orient the canopy so that the area between the single-rope assemblies is where your door is going to be.
+Spread out the canopy, right side up (the apex ball should be on the outside, and the canopy plug should be on the inside).
+Don't forget to remove the bag protecting the ball!
+You'll notice that as you go around the canopy, you'll see that half the points of the canopy have an eye-bolt with two ropes apiece; these alternate with a carriage bolt with no ropes attached.
+Rotate the canopy so that one of the rope assemblies is where the door is going to be.

 Untangle the ropes and stretch each one out from the canopy ... not directly out, but off at an angle to the right and left.
-Loosen the slider a little (there's a "stop" knot tied at the proper place on each guy rope to keep the slider from going too far) and slip the loop at the end of each rope over a stake, but don't tighten anything yet.
-What you're doing should look like figure 4, on the next page.
+Loosen the slider and slip the steel ring at the end of each rope over a stake, but don't tighten anything yet.
+What you're doing should look like figure 2, on the right.